MetaMask/metamask-module-template/README.md

 Follow these instructions when using this template.

-- Update the package name
-  - The package name is referenced in the following places:
+- Update the package name, referenced in the following places:
   - The `name` field of `package.json`
   - The README title
   - The README "Usage" section
 - Update the package description
   - The package description is referenced at the beginning of the README, and in the `description` field of `package.json`.
+- Update the repository URL, referenced in the following places:
-- Update the `repository` field of `package.json` to point at the new repository URL.
+  - `repository` field of `package.json`
+  - The links in the API section of the README
 - Update the pull request template (`.github/pull_request_template.md`) to remove the `Examples` section that is specific to this template.
-- Update the README "Usage" and "API" sections, removing them if they aren't needed.
+- Update the README "Usage" section, or remove it if it's not needed.
 - Delete these instructions.

 ## Installation